kcp210/SER531-Group14/EventContactTracing/README.md

  then hit upload now.

 Open the Event Contact tracing application in your IDE and run the main method in Main.java

+ The application should output the three classes, MedicalCondition, Event and Person in the console.

-If you have errors that your IDE cannot find Apache Jena, download the Apache Jena jars from https://jena.apache.org/download/, unzip them, then add the jars in the lib/ directory as dependencies in your project.
+ Note: If you have errors that your IDE cannot find Apache Jena, be sure you sync the pom.xml file with your project.You can do this manually by running `mvn package` Alternatively, you can download the 3.16.0 Apache Jena jars from https://jena.apache.org/download/, unzip them, then add the jars in the lib/ directory as dependencies in your project.
 In IntelliJ, you can do this by going to File -> Project Structure -> Modules -> Dependencies and then clicking on the plus button and add the path to the jars.

- The application should output the three classes, MedicalCondition, Event and Person in the console.